 - Allograft (cadaver bone) if your child’s tumor is in the middle of an arm or leg bone.
-This replacement bone serves as a structural filler — giving your child’s limb more strength and durability as his own bone grows around it.
+This replacement bone serves as a structural filler — giving the limb more strength and durability as your child’s own bone grows around it.

 - Free vascularized fibular grafting if your child’s tumor is in the thigh bone.
 This procedure includes moving one bone from your child’s lower leg to replace a diseased thigh bone.
 This may be done along or in conjunction with an allograft.

-In about 10 percent of cases — because of the size or location of the tumor — Ewing sarcoma cannot be removed with limb-sparing surgery.
+In about 10% of patients with Ewing sarcoma of an extremity — because of the size or location of the tumor — the tumor cannot be removed with limb-sparing surgery.
 In these rare situations, two surgical options exist:

 - Amputation of the affected limb.

 - Functional amputation (rotationplasty).
-Children’s Hospital of Philadelphia is one of very few hospitals offering this complex surgery in which the ankle assumes the function of a knee.
+CHOP is one of a limited number of hospitals offering this complex surgery in which the ankle assumes the function of a knee.
 Children can resume active lifestyles and have almost normal function.

-Ewing sarcomas that appear in the head or neck and require specialized surgery will be treated by a surgeon from the Head and Neck Disorders Program at CHOP.
+Ewing sarcomas that appear in other locations in the body (head and neck or trunk) and require specialized surgery will be treated by a surgeon with expertise in that area of the body.

 Though surgery for malignant tumors is highly effective, we understand that any surgery can be a stressful experience for children and families.
 At CHOP, we offer a wealth of resources about how to prepare your child for surgery and what to expect during surgery.